justudin/merahputih/README.md

 # source code of merah-putih.tk
-feel free to contribute to improve the code. and don't forget to cite my name @justudinlab
+Feel free to make a contribution to improve the code.

-Thanks,
-Udin a.k.a @justudinlab
+\nBangga Menjadi Warga Indonesia | Proud to be Indonesian!
+Build with ♥ by @justudinlab

+\nThanks,
+\n@justudinlab